Diane Plesset: A Lifelong Interest in Architecture — And Helping People

 Architectural Dream Becomes Reality — 1998 to Present:

 We were fortunate to find a gentleman who helped us get a loan modification that lowered the interest rate and extended the loan.
 This gave us time to get back on our feet.
-The loan modification documents arrived the morning I was scheduled for cancer surgery.
+The loan modification documents arrived the morning I was scheduled for cancer surgery and radiation.
 I’m “over the moon” grateful to live in the dream house that I designed.

 Other Creative Interests